When you are in Africa, game drives are one of the exciting activities. Below we share seven tips that are useful for spotting wildlife.

 Text: Angelique van Os | Photography: Henk Bothof

 1. Get the timing right

-4. Follow the rules
+4. Stick to the rules

 5. Ensure division of labor

-6. Read in
+6. Read up

 7. Make a choice